Ethanlam123/Ethanlam123/README.md

 - **Tools & Technologies:** Tableau Desktop, Git, Markdown, LaTeX.
 - **Domains:** Mathematical Modeling, Data Analysis, Data Visualization, Machine Learning/Deep Learning (ML/DL).

-### 🤝 Connect & Collaborate

-Feel free to contact me if you have any questions or if you're interested in collaborating on exciting projects in data science, ML, DL, or anything tech!
-I love connecting with like-minded individuals and exploring new opportunities.